nyaadevs/nyaa/README.md

 ### Running Tests
 We have some basic tests that check if each page can render correctly.
 To run the tests:
 - Make sure that you are in the python virtual environment.
-- Run `python -m pytest tests/` while in the repository directory.
+- Run `pytest tests` while in the repository directory.

 ### Setting up Pyenv
 pyenv eases the use of different Python versions, and as not all Linux distros offer 3.6 packages, it's right up our alley.